 These services have their origins in the period just before deregulation.
-The abandonment by Yorkshire Woollen of the service from Manchester to Bradford led to the extension of certain journeys on the West Yorkshire PTE Halifax to Rishworth service over the moors to Oldham.
-This was given the number 561 which was once allocated to a much shorter extension as far as Cunning Corner, about one mile from Rishworth.
+The X12 service (see the collection on that service) was replaced at the end of its second period of operation by the extension of certain journeys on the West Yorkshire PTE Halifax to Rishworth and Cunning Corner service over the moors to Oldham.
+This retained the number 561 which was allocated to trips to Cunning Corner, about one mile from Rishworth, and started on 11th August 1986.

 With deregulation from 26th October 1986 a new service appeared on the scene which replaced the 561.
 This was the 556 which went from Oldham to Denshaw, Rishworth, Ripponden, Barkisland, West Vale and Halifax.
 This was quite a scenic route and the tender was won by Yelloway, who had decided (unwisely as it turned out) to move from their traditional luxury coach market into stage carriage operation.